Connect with others who understand.

 • Bacterial infections

-• Candidiasis (oral thrush), a fungal infection
+• Candidiasis (oral thrush)

 • Herpes virus